D-Ermis/library-graphQL/readme.md

 - A user can borrow up to 5 books, for a month
 - If a book is not returned after the deadline, it will not be able to borrow a new book until it has returned it
 - Comments Management System (User reviews)
-- Encode the books via their ISBN number
+- Encode books via their ISBN number

 ### How to use